-Some secondary school subjects are not offered through Queen's Faculty of Education (for example, business, family studies, Spanish, general science, guidance, and native studies).
+Some secondary school subjects are not offered through Queen's Faculty of Education (for example, business, family studies, Spanish, general science, guidance).
 For more information on curriculum and curriculum subjects, refer to the Ontario Ministry of Education curriculum documents.
 Secondary documents for grades 9-12 are found at: